 Christine: "St Vincent's Convent School, Acton.
 I was there from 1946-48."

-This school was (& still is) located in Rosemont Road, Acton, & was a fee-paying school.
+This school was (and still is) located in Rosemont Road, Acton, and was a fee-paying school.

 Christine: "St Vincent's Convent School Dancing Display - 1947.
 I'm on the left front, kneeling in front of two other girls."

-Christine is the girl in the darker dress with her arms outstretched in front of her (& with her hands crossed over).
+Christine is the girl in the darker dress with her arms outstretched in front of her (and with her hands crossed over).
 I wonder where these other girls are now?
-I also wonder what Christine's dancing skills were like!
+I also wonder what Christine's dancing skills were like back then!

-Christine looking quite angelic (but serious!) in an official school portrait picture.
+Christine looking quite angelic (but serious!) in an official school portrait yearbook picture.

 Christine: "This photograph was taken in 2A's classroom - it was taken when I was in 2B."